Exercise 2 - Vector data via OGC API - Features

 Summary

 Congratulations!
-You are now able to publish vector data to pygeoapi.
+You are now able to publish vector data with pygeoapi.